hoangausway/module-federation-consumes/README.md

-# Webpack 5 with Module Federation - exposes
+# Webpack 5 with Module Federation - consumes
 modified from git@github.com:taniarascia/webpack-boilerplate

 Minimal Webpack 5 boilerplate with a hot dev server, Module Federation and react, styled-components.